top of page

 Healthy Diet

-All children who complete their star charts with:
+Children who complete their charts with at least

-at least 30 different plants and 10 different animal-based, protein-rich foods (meat, fish, egg)
+30 different plant-based foods and 7 different animal-based, protein-rich foods

 Healthy Eating Guidelines